Deeping St James: Community

 The parish church of St James is part of the Elloe West Deanery of the Diocese of Lincoln.
 The 2013 incumbent is The Reverend Sonia Marshall.
 There is also the Catholic church of Our Lady and St Guthlac, and a Methodist and two Baptist chapels.
 With St Guthlac's church in Market Deeping, these comprise the Churches Together in Deeping group.

-The Deepings School, the main secondary school for the Deepings area, is located next to the Deeping St James Leisure Centre.
+The Deepings School, the main secondary school for the Deepings area, is located on Park Road.
+The school is next to the former Deepings Leisure Centre which permanently closed down in 2021.

 The village has three public houses, Chinese restaurants and takeaways, a pizza restaurant, garage, home care provider, bakery/tea room, a garden railway specialist, and three computer systems companies.

 Resident at Deeping St James is three-time BDO World Champion and three-time World Masters darts champion Martin Adams.
 In 2015 he was granted the freedom of Deeping St James by the local parish council.
+Composer Philip Spratley is also a resident.

 Sport

-A short lived greyhound racing track was opened at the rear of Bundle Farm on 13 June 1931.
+A short-lived greyhound racing track was opened at the rear of Bundle Farm on 13 June 1931.
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and was known as a flapping track, which was the nickname given to independent tracks.
 Racing was every Tuesday and Saturday.

+Archaeology

+The village is notable for a significant assemblage of ceremonial regalia, including crumpled copper-alloy crowns and a bowl, dating to the late 2nd or early 3rd century AD.
+Evidence suggests that seasonal ceremonies related to agriculture and the periodic flooding of the river may have taken place here, with locals possibly wearing the crowns performing these rituals.